-When people notice several friends or others living in their local area being diagnosed with cancer, it can sometimes feel like these cases are more than just a coincidence.
-People often worry that these cases of cancer may have been caused by the same thing.
+When people notice that several people they know have been diagnosed with cancer, it can sometimes feel like these cases might be connected.
+People often worry that a number of cases of cancer have been caused by the same thing.
 They suspect what researchers call a ‘cancer cluster’.

 What are cancer clusters?

 A cancer cluster occurs when more cases of cancer than expected are diagnosed in a group of people, living in a certain area over a short period of time.
-Most suspected clusters are chance coincidences.
-But real and apparent clusters can cause anxiety for people who spot them.

-- They involve many people with cancer within a small geographical area.
+- They involve more cases of cancer than expected within a small geographical area

-- There are many cases of a single type of cancer (or of similar types of cancer), rather than cases of different cancer types.
+- There are many cases of a single type of cancer (or of similar types of cancer), rather than cases of different cancer types

-There are a number of reasons why cancer clusters seem to be more common than they actually are:
+There are a number of possible reasons why people might suspect a cancer cluster:

 - Cancer is a very common disease.
-More than 1 in 2 people will develop some form of cancer in their lifetime, a number which is on course to keep rising because of our increasing life expectancy.
+More than 1 in 2 people will develop some form of cancer in their lifetime, a number which is on course to keep rising.
+This is partly because of our increasing life expectancy

 What should I do if I’m concerned about a cluster?

-If you’re concerned about a large number of cancer cases in your area, you should contact your local public health authority.
+If you’re concerned about an unusual number of cancer cases in your area, you should contact your local public health authority.
 They will be able to decide whether an analysis of the reported cluster is needed.
 If you’d like to find out more about investigations of cancer clusters, you can read the Standard Operating Procedure by the United Kingdom and Ireland Association of Cancer Registries (UKIACR).

 If you are concerned about a possible cluster of cancer cases in your workplace then you should contact the Health and Safety Executive (HSE).
 The HSE is the national regulator for health and safety in the workplace.